catalyst-cooperative/pudl/README.rst

 The PUDL Development Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you're more familiar with the Python data science stack, and are comfortable working with git, ``conda`` environments, and the Unix command line, then you can set up the whole PUDL Development Environment on your own computer.
+If you're more familiar with the Python data science stack and are comfortable working with git, ``conda`` environments, and the Unix command line, then you can set up the whole PUDL Development Environment on your own computer.
 This will allow you to run the full data processing pipeline yourself, tweak the underlying source code, and (we hope!)